CarlosHenriqueMkt/carloshenriquemkt/README.md

   <h1>I'm a UI Developer that works remotely from Brazil.</h1>

-My name is Carlos and my main passions are marketing and technology.
-Business, tech, communication, and gamer/nerd culture are my specialties.
-I work in the communications market since 2016 and I had the opportunity to work with some of the biggest brands in Brazil and the world, among them, EA Sports, Razer, Chilli Beans, Aliansce Sonae, and Fallen Company.
+I have been in the communication market since 2016 and I am passionate about marketing, design and technology.
+I have worked on international product and service launches, the creation of sales pages that generated 6-figure revenue, and advertising campaigns valued at over R$100,000.00 (one hundred thousand reais).
+I have excellent public speaking skills and have led multidisciplinary communication teams.

 </div>